cwts-edu/cwts-web/src/content/faculty/zh/rev-dr-tsai.md

     - Opening Paul’s Letters: A Reader’s Guide to Genre and Interpretation by Patrick Gray.
 Bibliotheca sacra.
 Vol. 171, No. 683.
 (2014): 380-82(Co-authored with Joseph D. Fantin).
     - Studying Paul’s Letters: Contemporary Perspectives and Methods by Joseph A. Marchal.
 Bibliotheca sacra.
 Vol. 171, No. 683.
 (2014): 379-80(Co-authored with Joseph D. Fantin).
   - 其它:
-    - IBR Emerging Scholar (NT) 2014:
-    - “It’s Affordable: The Cost of Civil Litigation in First-Century Roman Corinth”
+    - IBR Emerging Scholar (NT) 2014: “It’s Affordable: The Cost of Civil Litigation in First-Century Roman Corinth”.